 And if you really want to get behind the recipes and learn about the historical and cultural aspects of Italian cuisine, there are several books available today, such as Italian Cuisine: A Cultural History by Alberto Capatti and Massimo Montanari.
 And you can now buy such recondite historical works from Mastro Martino, Bartolomeo Scappi if you want.

 The internet can be a great friend if you want to learn about authentic Italian food—but often a false one, so be wary.
 There are a number of wonderful Italian food bloggers who publish in English or in both English and Italian, as well as ‘bi-national’ bloggers who have lived here and there, straddling the cultural borders.
-For this foray, I might humbly suggest you check out the Links tab on the upper right hand corner of Memorie di Angelina.
+For this foray, I might humbly suggest you check out the Links tab on the upper right hand corner of this blog.
 I have tried to be very careful in presenting you with some of the best and most authentic Italian food bloggers out there.
-You will also find “Useful Links”, which include sites like Kyle Phillip’s About Italian Food and Anna Maria Volpi’s A Passion for Cooking.
-Kyle Phillips is an American who have been living in Tuscany for many years and translated Artusi into English, while Anna Maria Volpi was an Italian cooking teacher living in California.
-Both are wonderful and reliable sources for authentic recipes.
-(NB: Kyle recently passed away, much too young, but his legacy still lives online.)

-But the richest single online source of information on Italian food and Italian food culture has to be the website of the Accademia Barilla, sponsored by the pasta manufacturing giant.
+Perhaps the richest single online source of information on Italian food and Italian food culture I’ve found online is the website of the Accademia Barilla, sponsored by the pasta manufacturing giant.
 It has lots of recipes, searchable by keyword and browsable by region of origin, but my personally favorite section is the Gastronomic Library, which contains 8,500 virtual cookbooks dating back to the 16th century!
 I was even able to locate cookbooks by Ippolito Cavalcanti and Vincenzo Corrado, two giants of Neapolitan cookery but whose works I’ve been unable to locate Stateside for love or money.

 On the other hand, avoid like the plague the so-called Italian recipes on sites like allrecipes.com—these sites are hot beds of ‘Italian-style’ or just plain fake Italian food, even if some authentic recipes can be found like diamonds cast in the mud.

-Other sources are generally less reliable, even when they come in Italian packaging.
+Other sources are generally less reliable, even when they come in seemingly Italian packaging.
 Be wary, in particular, of TV personalities.
 While they surely know better, they often adapt their recipes to appeal to a mass audience, sometimes in highly inauthentic ways.
-One exception is the genial David Rocco, whose Dolce Vita TV series is a breath of fresh air for TV viewers looking for an authentic experience.
+One exception: the genial David Rocco, whose Dolce Vita TV series was a breath of fresh air for TV viewers looking for an authentic experience.
 When I first saw the show, I was amazed to see, for the first time on US television that I know of, Italian food as it is actually cooked at home in Italy.
 Of course, it helps that he is living and broadcasting from Italy.
-Still, TV shows these days are basically entertainment rather than a learning tool.
+[NB:As of 2021, sadly, I’m not sure where you can access this gem of a show.]
+Still, most food TV shows these days are basically entertainment rather than a learning tool.
 The fast pacing that contemporary TV imposes doesn’t allow the host to teach or the view to absorb anything much.
 Gone are the days of Julia Child’s French Chef.
 At best, TV can only be a complement that helps illustrate for you what you will learn through other media.

 |Lasciate ogni speranza, voi ch’entrate!|